Volunteer & Employment

 If you are interested in joining Family CT’s Event Committee, please contact Cheryl Burack.Back to Top

 Family Centered Services of CT, Inc. provides direct, home-based services to families in Greater New Haven to prevent child abuse, neglect and victimization across the life span and to serve those affected through home visiting, parenting education, counseling and advocacy.
 A Connecticut drivers license and car in good working order is required for all positions.
 There is a required level of auto insurance.
 Comfort in home visiting is required.
 Some positions require Saturday or evening hours.

 Family CT provides opportunities for ongoing professional development, excellent benefits and a creative and supportive workplace.

 Send your resume to

-Bachelor’s Degree required, with two years experience with at-risk children and families preferred.
+Bachelor’s Degree preferred, with at least two years experience with infants, toddlers and familes.
 Knowledge about culturally sensitive positive parenting skills.
-Knowledge of age-appropriate child and adolescent development.
-Ability to role play and model parent child interaction.
+Knowledge of age-appropriate child development.
 Demonstrated problem-solving, written and verbal communication skills.
 Computer literacy required.

 This position will require Saturday hours (work week Tuesday-Saturday).